Front Calipers

 BRAKE PADS: I'm still researching, but Hawk brand gets good reviews.
 They have a variety of compounds, and I'm interested in their HP pad for auto cross applications.
 This compound allegedly alleviates brake fade and could nicely compliment the blank rotors I'm using.

 BRAKE LINES: Just a short word here, but I plan to upgrade to stainless lines.
 They are harder to seat but help prevent brake fluid contamination due by eliminating rust in the lines.
-UPDATE: I replaced all my brake lines a couple years before and decided to reuse them since they were in very good shape.
+UPDATE: I replaced all my brake lines a couple years before and decided to reuse them since they were in very good shape and will likely last longer than I will.

 CALIPER PAINT: I decided to use powder coat on the calipers because of its superior durability.
 I wanted a stock look so I went with flat clear.
 UPDATE: It has been almost a year since I finished rebuilding the calipers and I'm sorry to report that surface rust has started to appear on them.
 I admit to being a novice at powder coating, so I likely did something wrong.
 I suspect that the porous nature of the cast iron requires a second coat and/or longer preheat than I did.
 I'll change these on the rear calipers and post an update if it makes a difference.